-The above-mentioned feature was incorporated in the development of a gas carburetor and is shown in Fig. 3.16.
+The above-mentioned feature was incorporated in the development of a gas carburetor and is shown in Figure 3.16.
 The carburetor is simple in design and does not have moving components.
 It has a separate port for air and fuel, where the individual ports could be modified or tuned to achieve the required air-to-fuel ratio.
 The carburetor is designed to operate in conjunction with the zero-pressure regulator.
-The combination of pressure regulator and gas carburetor was located between the gasifier and the engine intake system as shown in Fig. 3.16.
+The combination of pressure regulator and gas carburetor was located between the gasifier and the engine intake system as shown in Figure 3.16.
 The zero pressure regulator ensures a gas pressure (downstream of the pressure regulator) identical to that of air pressure and this is achieved by connecting the air pressure line (down stream of air filter) to the upper chamber of the regulator.
-This arrangement ensures the regulator to maintain the gas pressure close to that of air pressure (~ a few mm below atmospheric pressure) and thereby the set air/fuel ratio irrespective of the total mixture flow rate.
+This arrangement ensures the regulator to maintain the gas pressure close to that of air pressure ( $\sim$ a few mm below atmospheric pressure) and thereby the set air/fuel ratio irrespective of the total mixture flow rate.

-Fig 3.16 Schematic of Producer Gas Carburetor with Zero Pressure Regulator in the Gas-Air Line Circuit
+Figure 3.16: Schematic of Producer Gas Carburetor with Zero Pressure Regulator in the Gas-Air Line Circuit

-Fig. 3.17 Flow Tests with Gas Carburetor at Varying Area Ratio for Air and Fuel Entry
+Figure 3.17: Flow Tests with Gas Carburetor at Varying Area Ratio for Air and Fuel Entry

-Flow tests performed with zero-pressure regulator and the gas carburetor showed reasonable functioning in terms of air-to-fuel ratio control against total or mixture flow rate variations as shown in Fig. 3.17.
+Flow tests performed with zero-pressure regulator and the gas carburetor showed reasonable functioning in terms of air-to-fuel ratio control against total or mixture flow rate variations as shown in Figure.
+3.17.
 Flow test was conducted using a blower to simulate the engine suction.
 The air and fuel flow rates were individually measured over a range of engine's operating conditions.
 The two cases shown in the above figure correspond to area ratios for the air and fuel entry.
 These cases are possibly the extreme limits and the required operation point for the engine operation could lie in between them.
 The A/F ratio was reasonably constant beyond a specified mixture flow rate, with relatively rich mixture at low mixture flow rates.
-This characteristic is desirable from the viewpoint of engine operation - rich mixture for engine start-up and no-load operations, relatively leaner mixture during part load operation.
+This characteristic is desirable from the viewpoint of engine operation - rich mixture for engine start-up and no-load operation, relatively leaner mixture during part load operation.
 However, for peak load operation - stoichiometry or rich mixture is desired calling for the adjustment of the carburetor flap.
-Considering gas engine operation at the field level, the carburetor is designed in such a manner that in the event of load throw-off the flap of the carburetor could move to full air flow (by motorizing) condition thus ensuring safety of the engine.
+Considering gas engine operation at the field level, the carburetor is designed in such a manner that in the event of load throw-off the flap of the engine.